IBM/telco-network-cloud-drivers/content/user-guides/authenticated-api-requests.md

 | Scope                 | `all`                        |
 | Client Authentication | `Send as Basic Auth Header`  |

-The “Client Secret” is the value setup as part of the initial installation of LM matching the “Client ID” you have chosen
+The “Client Secret” is the value setup as part of the initial installation of TNCO matching the “Client ID” you have chosen

 Click the **[Get New Access Token]** button.
 If your request is successful, then you will get a JSON response similar to this: